ShubhMody/ShubhMody/README.md

 </div>

-I'm a Data Analyst who builds BI and analytics solutions — pipelines, models, and dashboards.
+I'm a Business & Data Analyst, which mostly means I sit between the people asking questions and the data that answers them, figuring out what someone actually needs and turning it into analysis, models, and dashboards they can decide on.

-Most of what's here started because I was curious about something which I wanted to uncover.
-A trend, a behavior, a business solution.

-So this is where I build toward it: pipelines, models, and dashboards, mostly to answer questions I got curious about.
-Some are experiments, some solve real problems.
-All of them taught me something I couldn't have read.
+Most of what's here started with plain curiosity, about a trend, a behavior, some business problem worth poking at.
+Some of these projects are experiments, some solve real problems, and all of them taught me something I couldn't have just read about.

 ---